Skip to content

 If you're an nib member heading to hospital soon, make sure you check out our Going to Hospital page.
 This tool gives you information on health insurance, tips on how to reduce any out-of-pocket expenses and helpful questions to ask your specialist.
 To find out the details of your current policy, chat to someone about your upcoming hospital visit or get some guidance, call us on 13 16 42.

-Overhead shot of hands using an EFTPOS machine and a laptop, with a mask and medical supplies scatted on a table
+Overhead shot of hands using an EFTPOS machine and a laptop, with a mask and medical supplies scatted on a table.

 How else can I reduce my out of pocket expenses?

-• Check you have the right level of cover to suit your needs - you can compare and change your cover in member account
+• Check you have the right level of cover to suit your needs - you can compare and change your cover in member account or the nib App

 • Always call nib before going to hospital